kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?
 Yes.
-API type(s): DaemonSet, StatefulSet
+API type(s): DaemonSet, Deployment, Job, ReplicaSet, ReplicationController, StatefulSet
   - Estimated increase in size:
-    - New field in DaemonSet, StatefulSet spec about 4 bytes
+    - New field in DaemonSet and StatefulSet spec about 4 bytes
-    - Add new condition in DaemonSet, StatefulSet status
+    - Add new conditions in Deployment, DaemonSet, Job, ReplicaSet, ReplicationController, StatefulSet status
 <!--
 Describe them, providing:
   - API type(s):